Hayv Kahraman: Works

 War-aq, the Arabic word for playing cards, is a very personal group of her works.
 She combined the idea of a scattered deck of cards with the experiences of five million displaced Iraqis.
 Migrant 11 is a series of a contorted dancer that refers to the deformation of the self due to migration.
 This work relates to her personal experience of attending the music and ballet school in central Baghdad.
 Migrant 3 is a self portrait of herself cutting off her tongue to represent the loss of language and communication through her life experiences.
 Re-Weaving Migrant Inscriptions (2017) is a series of paintings that recalls the traditional Iraqi woven fan, or mahaffa, by cutting and weaving sections of her oil-painted self portraits, constructing a narrative of forced exile, displacement and cultural assimilation.

-Not Quite Human (2019)

-Not Quite Human was exhibited at the Jack Shainman Gallery in Chelsea.
+Not Quite Human (2019) was exhibited at the Jack Shainman Gallery in Chelsea.
 Several oil on linen paintings.
 Female figures are depicted bending their bodies into a collection of extreme positions.
 Kahraman’s paintings transmit strength, distress, submission and erotism all at the same time.